-Undergraduate and graduate students in the School of Engineering have myriad opportunities to get involved with student organizations outside of the classroom.
+Undergraduate and graduate students in the College of Engineering have myriad opportunities to get involved with student organizations outside of the classroom.
 The following organizations offer opportunities for networking, socializing, developing leadership skills and furthering academic achievement at VCU.
 To explore more student organizations outside the field of engineering, visit MYORGS@VCU.

 Arab Engineers organization work on empowering international engineers to realize their full potential.
 Through our academic success and exemplary citizenship, embody the advantages of a strong International Student presence at VCU.
 Moreover, Be a conduit for communication and opportunities for collaboration between all students, faculty, and staff.

 AIChE works to promote networking and social activities among students and professionals interested in chemical engineering.

 The VCU student section of the ANS organizes professional development and outreach activities in all areas of nuclear science and technology.

 ASME@VCU is the professional club for Mechanical Engineers.
 Providing access to industry speakers, volunteer opportunities, networking events, facility tours, professional conferences, and interaction with fellow engineering students.
 Brand yourself as a Professional by becoming a member, challenge yourself in a position of leadership.

 ACM-SC is a self-governing student organization in the Department of Computer Science.
 Our main purpose is to build a strong coalition of competitive programmers through rigorous training and teamwork so that VCU can climb higher in the ladder rankings of the ACM International Collegiate Programming Contest.
 We encourage all students who enjoy programming, working in teams and learning more about computer science to get involved.
 Any other major with a strong foundation in math and problem solving are also welcomed as their background offers an invaluable advantage in the ACM Programming Contest.